AQA-TTRL: Self-Adaptation in Audio Question Answering with Test-Time Reinforcement Learning: Experiments

+As shown in Fig.~\ref{fig:votes}, we sweep $M$, the number of samples used for majority voting when constructing pseudo-labels during adaptation.
+For SFT/Ours, voting is applied only during adaptation, and inference after adaptation remains single-pass, whereas DIMV performs $M$-vote at inference.
+Our method consistently outperforms both baselines across $M$.
+While our method uses additional sampling during adaptation (e.g., GRPO rollouts), it aims to convert multi-sample voting gains into improved single-pass performance.
+Notably, with $M{=}8$ it reaches 76.6\% accuracy and surpasses DIMV even with $M{=}64$ inference-time votes, indicating that the gains do not rely on large $M$ at test time.
+In contrast, DIMV is sensitive to $M$, requiring many votes to stabilize stochastic LLM outputs.
+Our method maintains strong performance even when the pseudo-label is unstable, owing to the RL framework and the confidence-weighted design.
+Beyond the effect of the voting budget, we further provide a case study of adaptation dynamics on MMSU in Fig.~\ref{fig:future}.

-\subsection{Correlation between Pseudo-Label Quality and Confidence}
+\subsection{Correlation between pseudo-label quality and confidence}

-To justify the effectiveness of the confidence weighting mechanism, we investigate the relationship between confidence and accuracy of the pseudo-label.
-Confidence score is grouped by 5\% intervals, with the mean accuracy calculated within each interval.
-Each interval yields a confidence–accuracy pair defined by its midpoint and mean accuracy, on which a regression line is fitted for correlation analysis.
-Because MMAU test is evaluated by an online system, where ground truth labels are unavailable, we only analyze the remaining test datasets.
-Shown in Fig.~\ref{fig:distribution}, we find that there is a strong positive correlation between confidence and accuracy across different test datasets.
-This is consistent with our hypothesis that answers generated with higher confidence tend to exhibit higher accuracy.
-As training signals from pseudo-labels with higher confidence are closer to the supervised optimization, such signals should be encouraged to contribute more to the model optimization.
-It confirms that the confidence weighting mechanism with reinforcement learning can effectively emphasize informative samples and tolerate noisy samples, aligning the model update with the inherent data distribution.
+To examine the effectiveness of the confidence weighting mechanism, we investigate how pseudo-label accuracy varies with confidence.
+We bin confidence into 5\% intervals, compute mean pseudo-label accuracy per bin, and fit a regression line.
+Since the MMAU test labels are unavailable due to online evaluation, we report the remaining test datasets.
+As shown in Fig.~\ref{fig:distribution}, a strong positive correlation between confidence and accuracy across different test datasets is observed, indicating that higher-confidence pseudo-labels are more reliable.
+Since training signals obtained from higher-confidence pseudo-labels are more reliable, they should be encouraged to contribute more to the model updates.
+The results indicate that the confidence weighting mechanism with reinforcement learning can effectively emphasize informative samples while tolerating noisy ones, aligning the model update with the inherent data distribution.

-\section{CONCLUSION}
+\section{Conclusion}